annamonkman/sei-project-one/README.md

   }
 ```

 I then added a snail class to the cell at the snail start position.
-When adding classes for each item I gave these a background colour in CSS so it was made clear visually where they were positioned.
+When adding classes for each item I gave these a background colour in CSS so their positioning was clear to me visually.
 To allow the user to move the snail I added an event listener on the keyup event and handleKeyUp, addSnail and removeSnail functions. <br/>
 The handleKeyUp function:
-- has a condition so that when the popup is displayed (etc.), the user cannot move the snail.
+- has a condition so that when the start/restart game popups are displayed, the user cannot move the snail.
-- has an if statement to define the barrieres of where the snail can be moved within.
+- has an if statement to define the barriers of where the snail can be moved within.
 -	removes the snail then adds it back into its new position.
 ```javascript
 function handleKeyUp(event) {